lindelius/php-jwt/README.md

 - **RS384** *(requires the OpenSSL extension)*
 - **RS512** *(requires the OpenSSL extension)*

-You may use any of the algorithms by simply using the relevant trait in your JWT model.
+You may use any of the built-in algorithms by simply including the relevant trait(s) in your JWT model.

 ```php
 use Lindelius\JWT\Algorithm\RSA\RS256;